-Significant judgements are used in the Company's assessment of its ability to continue as a going concern as described in note 1.
+Significant judgments are made in the Company's assessment of its ability to continue as a going concern as described in note 1.

-(m) Accounting standards adopted in the current period:
+(I) Accounting standards adopted in the current year:

-As of April 1, 2013, the Company adopted the new and amended IFRS pronouncements in accordance with transitional provisions outlined in the respective standards.
+As of October 1, 2014, the Company adopted the new and amended IFRS pronouncements in accordance with transitional provisions outlined in the respective standards.
 The Company has adopted these new and amended standards without any significant effect on its financial statements.